HGuevaraCF/E-CommerceBackEnd/README.md

 npm run seed
 ```

-In order to edit the DB in a local host, run the following command:
+Run the following command to turn on the server in a local host
 ```md
 node server.js
 ```